Mastodon

 Work interests (links)

-Previously, I was doing research and development work with the Image Bioinformatics Group of the zoology department at Oxford University, applying Semantic Web technologies to researfch data management, including Research Objects for workflow preservation (http://www.wf4ever-project.org), W3C provenance standards (http://www.w3.org/2011/prov/), the development of a semantically-enhanced image database and publishing system (http://www.bioimage.org), working on Web portal technogoes for virtual research envrionments (VREs) for Oxford University Computing Services (OUCS) Research Technologies Service (RTS), and developing embedded web software for a startup company O2M8.
+Previously, I was doing research and development work with the Image Bioinformatics Group of the zoology department at Oxford University, including Research Objects for workflow preservation (http://www.wf4ever-project.org), W3C provenance standards (http://www.w3.org/2011/prov/), the development of a semantically-enhanced image database and publishing system (http://www.bioimage.org), working on Web portal technogoes for virtual research envrionments (VREs) for Oxford University Computing Services (OUCS) Research Technologies Service (RTS), and developing embedded web software for a startup company O2M8.

-I also provide network Internet application standards consulting services through Nine by Nine.
+I also provided network Internet application standards consulting services through Nine by Nine.
 My work has involved me in Internet standards development with IETF and W3C, helping developers incorporate new technologies into products, raising awareness of emerging technologies with product planners, and undertaking experimental prototyping of new ideas.
-I have recently been involved with the iTrust working group and active in the Haskell programming community.
+I was also involved with the iTrust working group and active in the Haskell programming community.

-I've been working on designing and developing Internet software since about 1994, prior to my current position being head of strategic research for MIMEsweeper Group, exploring ideas server-based network content security and management software.
+I worked on Internet software since about 1994, initially with Integralis, then Content Technologies where I was exploring ideas for server-based network content security and management software, and was involved in early designs for MIMEsweeper email content scanning software.
 Before that I was involved in a variety of technical software developments, ranging from process control and computer aided design to scientific instrumentation and financial trading software.
-I designed and devloped the first commercial 3-dimensional motion capture system, VICON, which was originally intended for application in orthopaedic medicine but which has since evolved into a very comprehensive system with applications in medicine, sports biomechanics, robotics, and scene synthesis for films and computer games.
+I designed and developed the first commercial 3-dimensional motion capture system, VICON, which was originally intended for application in orthopaedic medicine but which has since evolved into a very comprehensive system with applications in medicine, sports biomechanics, robotics, and scene synthesis for films and computer games.
 The original software ran on a Digital PDP-11/23 using 128Kb of main memory and 10Mb of disk.
 A distant descendent of that early software is currently produced and marketed by Vicon Motion Systems.

 My interests include metadata and knowledge based applications using RDF and other Semantic Web technologies, application messaging and asyncronously coupled network systems (e.g. APEX; see also my presentation given at ISOC 2001 - PPT, PDF), real time systems and functional programming (particularly using Haskell).